 In some cases, root canals are unusually narrowed or blocked.
 If so, Dr. Villalobos may recommend an apicoectomy as an alternative to root canal therapy or a last line of defense after retreatment.
 An apicoectomy will rid your tooth of its infection and replace the nerve tip with a filling.

 The surgery takes place in a very small area, and only a few millimeters are removed from the root.
 To assist with this procedure, Dr. Villalobos uses an operating microscope and small precision instruments, leaving less room for error.

-Before the apicoectomy begins, you’ll be given a local anesthetic to numb the area and we’ll also administer sedation to ensure you’re comfortable throughout the procedure.
+Before the apicoectomy begins, you’ll be given a local anesthetic to numb the area along with sedation to ensure you’re comfortable throughout the procedure.
 Dr. Villalobos will start by making an incision in your gums to expose the root of your tooth.

-Any inflamed tissue, bone, and nerves will then be removed.
+Any inflamed tissue, bone, and nerves will be removed.
 After the infected area is removed, we’ll place a filling at the tip of the root and suture your gums.
-After the area has healed, we’ll place a crown to complete the procedure.
+Once the area has healed, we’ll place a crown to complete the procedure.

 Frequently Asked Questions

-It typically takes 6 months for the bone to begin to regenerate and the area to heal completely.
-Immediately following the surgery, you can expect to experience some pain and swelling that can be alleviated by applying ice and taking over-the-counter pain medications.
-Dr. Villalobos may also prescribe pain medication or antibiotics to ensure a successful recovery.
+It typically takes six months for the bone to start regenerating and the area to heal completely from an apicoectomy.
+Immediately following the surgery, you can expect to experience some pain and swelling that can be alleviated by using cold compresses and taking over-the-counter pain medications.
+Dr. Villalobos may also prescribe medication or antibiotics to ensure a successful recovery.

 A successful root canal treatment will typically last you a lifetime.
 While root canal reinfection can happen, it’s rare.
 However, your other teeth can still develop infections, so it’s important to keep up with a proper at-home oral care routine.
 We recommend brushing twice a day, flossing daily, and scheduling regular visits with Dr. Villalobos to keep your oral health in pristine condition.